Ali Benflis: Political career

 In 1974, he quickly proved to be one of the most influential lawyers of his generation.
 So much so, that his peers elected him President of the Lawyers for the Batna area from 1983 – 1985.
 He was also elected as a member of the executive committee of the National Council of Lawyers during the same period.
 In 1987, Benflis’ stature catapulted him to the position of President of the Bar for Batna.
 These influential posts were what led Ali Benflis to be appointed Minister of Justice in Algeria, in November 1988.

 As minister of Justice (1988 – 1991), the justice system witnessed its deepest and most daring reforms.
 One such measure was known as the Status of the Judicial Authorities, which established, for the first time, the independence of the judiciary.
-Several other laws were passed under Benflis: The law governing the lawyers’ profession which reinforced the rights of the defence, the laws related to the professions of notaries and bailiffs as well as texts relating to the clerk’s office.
+Several other laws were passed under Benflis: The law governing the lawyers’ profession which reinforced the rights of the defence, the laws related to the professions of notaries and bailiffs as well as texts relating to the clerk's office.
 He initiated the adoption of texts consolidating freedom and human rights such as the abolition of the banishment sentence and the elimination of the State Security Court.
 He improved the prison conditions.

 Minister of Justice in three different governments, he will be remembered as the one who required from the authorities that certain judiciary guarantees be respected, such as the right of recourse and the right to a defending counsel for the people subjected to a measure of internment without trial taken in application of the 1991 decree instituting the Emergency State.
 He will also be remembered because he resigned from the government when his request was not taken into account.

 Prime Minister (2000-2004)

 Ali Benflis was appointed Prime Minister of Algeria in August 2000.
 His mandate was renewed in June 2002.
 During this time, he implemented a new style of governance based on dialogue and consultation.
 His judicial expertise and open-mindedness allowed him to be able to defuse many social conflicts.
 He obtained support from his social and economic partners for his legislative initiatives on economic and social reforms.
-Ali Benflis left the post of Prime Minister on 13 August 2004.
+Ali Benflis left the post of prime minister on 13 August 2004.

 Al Monitor claimed that the Benflis prime ministership was "marked by high-profile scandals".

 Benflis' political career was prompted by his election to the Central Committee and the Political Bureau of the FLN in December 1989.
 He was successively re-elected in 1991, 1996, 1998 and 2000.
-His political career was further catapulted in September 2001, when he was elected the General-Secretary of the party, and then re-elected in 14 October 2003 during the party’s 8th Congress.
+His political career was further catapulted in September 2001, when he was elected the General-Secretary of the party, and then re-elected on 14 October 2003 during the party's 8th Congress.